Making it Big in Business

 Women running a business quickly realize all the details that need to be addressed on a regular basis.
 Everything from prioritizing, wearing multiple hats, keeping your sanity when the going gets tough and staying organized through it all, are just some of the challenges faced.

-Eco-Friendly designer Robin Wilson, who is president and CEO of
+Eco-Friendly designer Robin Wilson, who is president and CEO of Robin Wilson Home, offers these 10 tips to women who want to make it big in business:

 1. Use technology.